hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Groups.md

 !!! note
     The Orion nodes are not shown above for clarity only.
 To send private transactions, each Besu node must have an associated Orion node.

+### Access between States

+A contract from a privacy group:

+* Can read or write to a contract in the same privacy group.
+* Can read from the public state including public contracts.
+* Cannot access contracts from a different privacy group.

+A public contract cannot access a private contract.

 ### EEA-compliant Privacy